Congress Defunds Public Radio

 • Reducing the hours or eliminating our Podcast Club for students

-c89.5 has been scenario planning for this possibility for months.
 We are committed to delivering the music you depend on and professional media training to our students.
 Our full-time staff of five is the smallest of all public stations in Seattle, and most of our non-staff costs are essential and non-negotiable.
-If federal funding is cut, we must increase revenue through community support, philanthropy, and strategic partnerships.
+Without federal funding, we need to raise more money from our listeners and sponsors and/or begin making strategic choices about what services we scale back.

 What can I do to help?